jmcusac/Flutter-Portfolio/README.md

 The following command is **_REQUIRED_** to install the project.

-Depending on IDE and x86 or ARM chip, the terminal/power shell script may differ:
-"flutter pub run build_runner build"
+Power shell script: "flutter pub run build_runner build"